 Neurotoxicity is the major consequence of neonatal hyperbilirubinemia.
 An acute encephalopathy can be followed by a variety of neurologic impairments, including cerebral palsy and sensorimotor deficits; cognition is usually spared.
 Kernicterus is the most severe form of neurotoxicity.
 Although it is now rare, kernicterus still occurs and can nearly always be prevented.
 Kernicterus is brain damage caused by unconjugated bilirubin deposition in basal ganglia and brain stem nuclei, caused by either acute or chronic hyperbilirubinemia.
 Normally, bilirubin bound to serum albumin stays in the intravascular space.
 However, bilirubin can cross the blood-brain barrier and cause kernicterus in certain situations:

 Competitive binders include drugs (eg, sulfisoxazole, ceftriaxone, aspirin) and free fatty acids and hydrogen ions (eg, in fasting, septic, or acidotic infants).

 Risk of hyperbilirubinemia in neonates ≥ 35 wk gestation.

 There are several ways to classify and discuss causes of hyperbilirubinemia.
 Because transient jaundice is common among healthy neonates (unlike adults, in whom jaundice always signifies a disorder), hyperbilirubinemia can be classified as physiologic or pathologic.
 It can be classified by whether the hyperbilirubinemia is unconjugated, conjugated, or both.
-It also can be classified by mechanism (see Causes of Neonatal Hyperbilirubinemia).
+It also can be classified by mechanism (see Table: Causes of Neonatal Hyperbilirubinemia).